chopralab/cipher/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 32-bit signed integers.

 *Description*: Pairs of values represent indices of covalently bonded atoms.
 The indices point to the [Atom data](#atom-data) arrays.
 Only covalent bonds may be given.
-*Note*: This is an optional field in that if your mmtf file contains no bonds, the field is not required to exist (for decoding purposes).
+*Note*: This is an optional field in that if your cipher file contains no bonds, the field is not required to exist (for decoding purposes).
 If bonds exist this must be defined.

 *Example*: